-If a resident is injured or ill at UniHall, they should seek assistance from an RA (after hours), UWA Security on 6488 2222, or the UniHall Office.
+If a resident is injured or ill at UniHall, they should seek assistance from the UniHall Office, or after hours from an RA or UWA Security on 6488 2222.
 First Aid kits are available at the UniHall Office during office hours and on each floor with the RA.
 A defibrillator is located in the UniHall Office.
 Please be aware staff members are not authorised to dispense any medications, including painkillers.